Visual Communication Studies A Level

 Minimum entry requirements:

-Five GCSEs at Level 4 and above (or equivalent) which must include English Language at Grade 5 or above.
+Five GCSEs at Grade 4 and above (or equivalent) which must include English Language at Grade 5 or above.
 You must also be enrolled onto one of the following subjects as part of your curriculum; Fine art, Graphics, Photography or Film

 Useful to a range of courses including Fine Art, Graphics, History, Film Studies, Media Studies, Photography, English Literature and Sociology